-Note that the selected database server must include an installation of the sslutils contrib module, and have a startup script (on Linux) or a registered service (on Windows).
-For information about Preparing the Postgres Server, please see Section 3.1.3.1.
+Note: The selected database server must include an installation of the sslutils contrib module, and have a startup script (on Linux) or a registered service (on Windows).

+For information about Preparing the Postgres Server, please see this section.

 If you selected Web Services and Database on the Advanced options dialog, the installation wizard will check the current host for an existing PEM-HTTPD installation, and upgrade or install the service as needed.